dps923/winter2020/topics/how-to-data-create-manager.md

 ---
-title: How-to Configure data for a controller
+title: How-to Create data model manager for the app
 layout: default
 ---

-## How-to: Configure data for a controller
+## How-to: Create data model manager for the app

 <br>